mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 After a Mass Quick Action is set up, up to 100 records can be selected in a list view and perform mass updates in Lightning Experience.
 Mass quick actions cannot be performed on a Recently Viewed list.

 ## Dynamic Actions
+Dynamic Actions can be used to dynamically control the visibility of Action buttons on a record page, based on the values on the record.
+Actions can thus be set to only appear when values of fields match a certain critria.

 ## Object-Specific Actions
 ## Scenarios & Solutions